 For a short period after 1964, the two main political parties, Conservative and Labour, agreed to tackle the long term inadequacy of British artisan level training by creating Industrial Training Boards which initially levied employers and used levy money to finance much needed training.
-But within a few years, the value of Industrial Training Boards was greatly impaired as a consequence of the total incompetence of both Labour and Conservative governments in implementing and revising the legislation embodied in the 1964 Industrial Training Act originally supported by both.
+But within a few years, the value of Industrial Training Boards was greatly impaired as a consequence of the incompetence of both Labour and Conservative governments in implementing and revising the legislation embodied in the 1964 Industrial Training Act, which originally had been supported by both.

 Nevertheless,a few hi-tech industries such as pharmaceuticals ,aerospace and information technology have enjoyed considerable success in the UK.
-In aerospace, Britain has mainly succeeded in military areas in which it pioneered jet engines during the second world war.
-Hi tech military products have been developed through massive government expenditure, and large sales achieved, some of them to disreputable regimes such as Saudi Arabia.
+In aerospace, Britain has mainly succeeded in relation to military aircraft – in which it pioneered jet engines during the second world war.
+Hi tech military products have been developed through massive government expenditure, and large sales achieved, a substantial proportion of them to disreputable regimes such as Saudi Arabia.

 Margaret Thatcher came to power in 1979 and she, her government and the majority of the media promoted the message that she was going to transform the failing British economy.
-The present Government, the media, the Labour Party (until very recently) and most of the rest of the political opposition now seem to beluee believe that she and her successors – including her most prominent disciple Tony Blair – actually succeeded, and that the British economy is now strong.
+The present Government, the media, and the Labour Party (until very recently) now seem to believe that she and her successors – including her most prominent disciple, Tony Blair – actually succeeded, and that the British economy is now strong.
 Over the next few years, events are likely to demonstrate that this is one of the many lies and deceptions which constitute the received wisdom about Britain’s economic performance.
-Such lies constituted the essence of the ill-informed fatuous debate which preceded the referendum which led to Brexit.
+Such lies constituted the essence of the ill-informed debate which preceded the referendum which is likely to result in Brexit.

 The financial markets’ Big Bang in 1986 resulted in enormous expansion in the essentially parasitical operations of financial markets, including the creation of huge opportunities for trading in derivatives.
-The financial sector of the economy became much more important in terms of its share in GDP, and the City of London benefitted enormously form such developments.
-Surely after Brexit, European bankers will be assisted by the European Commission to achieve larger shares of such semi-criminal feasts at the expense of the UK.
+The financial sector of the economy became much more important in terms of its share in GDP, and the City of London benefited enormously from such developments.
+Surely after Brexit, European bankers will achieve larger shares of such semi-criminal feasts at the expense of the UK.

 In 1989, on the basis of other people’s research and my own, I reviewed the economic achievements of Thatcher’s government during its first ten years.
 I suggested that “it could take twenty years or more to demonstrate that the British economy had been transformed.”, and concluded that there was no reason to believe that Margaret Thatcher’s confused policies had accomplished such a miracle.

-But most politicians and economists now seem to believe that Margaret Thatcher’s governments did, indeed, achieve a miraculous transformation of the British economy.
-Despite the beliefs of numerous eminent politicians and analysts, I persist in believing that they were all talking nonsense.
-In particular, I suggested in 1989 that the UK’s industrial R & D was insufficient, and that vocational education and training at all levels remained inadequate in terms of both quantity and quality, particularly in the construction industry.
+But many politicians and economists now seem to believe that Margaret Thatcher’s governments did, indeed, achieve a miraculous transformation of the British economy.
+Despite the beliefs of numerous eminent politicians and analysts, I persist in believing that they have all been writing and talking nonsense.
+In particular, I suggested in 1989 that the UK’s industrial Research and Develpment was insufficent , and that vocational education and training at all levels remained inadequate in terms of both quantity and quality, particularly in the construction industry.
 In the period 1979 to 1989, privatisation of firms with extensive market power was not accompanied by appropriate regulation or measures to stimulate efficiency.
 This had “brought about private ownership in the circumstances where it had least to offer and had failed to stimulate efficiency “.
 (1)

-It is largely because of Britain’s membership of the EU that its economic performance was somewhat better than it would otherwise have been after 1979.
+Since 1979, it is largely because of Britain’s membership of the EU that its economic performance has been somewhat better than it would otherwise have been .
 Few if any improvements were related to the chaotic and confused policies which Thatcher (and Major) governments implemented.
 In particular, the decline of the British motor industry has not been as catastrophic as it might have been because BMW of Germany, and competently run Japanese companies have set up production facilities in Britain, attracted here by the opportunities of selling their products into EU markets.
-British housing construction has continued to be grossly inadequate, and shortages of well-trained construction workers have been alleviated by recruitment of immigrant workers from the EU.
+British housing construction has continued to be grossly inadequate to meet rapidly growing needs for social housing created by Thatcher governments selling off a very large number of council houses to their owners.
+Shortages of well-trained construction workers have been alleviated by recruitment of immigrant workers- many from the EU.
 In relation to the NHS, shortages of well educated and trained doctors and nurses have been alleviated by recruiting them from all over the world, including the EU.

-The recent Brexit victory in the referendum may well involve some reductions in immigration, which may well involve commensurate reductions in the gains the UK economy and society now receives from employing European immigrants.
-Sadly, many of the jobs that immigrants now take could not be done by British people because employers and successive governments have combined to deprive the UK economy of well educated and trained British workers.
+Brexit may well involve some reductions in immigration, which may well involve reductions in the gains the UK economy and society now receives from employing European immigrants.
+Sadly, many of the jobs that immigrants now perform could not have been done by British people because employers and successive governments have combined to deprive the UK economy of well educated and trained British workers.

 1 Peter Senker, Ten years of Thatcherism: triumph of ideology over economics, The Political Quarterly.
 April-June 1989,pages 179-189